Medical Expert Witnesses: Guidelines For Ethical Conduct

 Ethical Guidelines for Medical Experts

 Arguably, some of the most important expert witnesses to frequent a courtroom are from the medical profession.
-From medical malpractice claims to large-scale products liability litigation, medical experts – along with their research, studies, and examinations – oftentimes make or break a case.
-The type of medical expert that can be called to testify is as varied as the medical field itself.
-But there are certain general codes of conduct to which all physicians need to abide.
+From medical malpractice claims to large-scale product liability litigation, medical experts – along with their research, studies, and examinations – oftentimes make or break a case.
+The type of medical expert who can be called to testify is as varied as the medical field itself.
+However, there are certain general codes of conduct to which all physicians need to abide.

 The American Medical Association is the largest and oldest association of medical professionals in the country.
 Founded in 1847, one of the purposes of the AMA was to establish a uniform ethical standard for the practice of medicine.
 The AMA Code of Medical Ethics guides the essential ethical behavior of physicians.
 Though not recognized as law, it requires physicians to use their “skills of ethical discernment and reflection” in adhering to the spirit of the code.
 The code differentiates between different levels of ethical obligation, with the word “must” indicating a “near-absolute obligation,” the word “should” means a strong recommendation, and “may” signifies that an action is “ethically permissible” when certain qualifying conditions are met.